minkyu-choi04/minkyu-choi04/README.md

 # Welcome 👋

 Hi, I'm <b>Minkyu</b>.
 I am currently a Ph.D. student in ECE at the Univerisity of Michigan.
-I specialize in machine learning and computational neuroscience.
+I specialize in <b>machine learning and computational neuroscience</b>.
 My research aims to enhance machine intelligence, particularly in vision and language understanding, to mirror human efficiency and intelligence.

 My detailed research areas include,